 Associate Professor of Political Science

-Madan Lal Sobti Chair for the Study of Contemporary India
+Madan Lal Sobti Associate Professor for the Study of Contemporary India

 University of Pennsylvania

-Tariq Thachil is the Director of CASI, Associate Professor of Political Science at Penn, and the Madan Lal Sobti Chair for the Study of Contemporary India as of July 1, 2020.
+Tariq Thachil is the Director of CASI, Associate Professor of Political Science at Penn, and the Madan Lal Sobti Associate Professor for the Study of Contemporary India as of July 1, 2020.

 Professor Thachil replaces Marshall M. Bouton (Acting Director & Visiting Scholar, 2018-20) and Devesh Kapur (Director, 2006-18).
 CASI was founded in 1992 by Francine R. Frankel (Director, 1992-2006).